forax/java-guide/guide/chapter14-nullandoptional.md

 }
 ```

-You may sometimes want to pass null to a public method but it should be a special case and
+You may sometimes want to pass null to a public method or return null from a method
-it should be documented
+but it should be an exceptional case and it should be documented

+A good example is `Map.get(key)` that is used a lot and is specified to return `null`
+if the key is not stored in the map.
+Prefer to use `Map.getOrDefault()` instead.
+See chapter 'list and map' for more information.

 ## Optional